-The HBEF collaborated with the View and Valley Principals as well as Superintendent Escalante to determine the best use for the dollars raised through the Annual Appeal and the HBEF.
+HBEF collaborates with the View and Valley Principals as well as Superintendent Escalante to determine the best use for the dollars raised through Annual Giving and HBEF.
 Although it would be great to fund all the programs in jeopardy and recently cut out of our school program, financially it is not possible.
 The following programs were labeled as having the greatest need and impacting the most students.

 Class Size Preservation (K-8)

 Additional teachers for classrooms, equally important whether we are in person or virtual.
 This is more critical than ever with less state funding coming and no state class maximums in grades 4-8.
 HBEF funding also helps ensure our TK-3 class sizes stay at or below 24 kids per class.